RationAI/xopat/modules/webgl/shaders/README.md

 Each shader (layer) must inherit from `VisualisationLayer` class.
 There are pre-defined shader layers such as `identity`, `heatmap`, `edge`, `biploar-heatmap` or `colormap`.
 Then, the `shaders[<id>].params` field is sent to the constructor as a single object.

-`shaderSources` are used to download and initialize custom-defined shader layers.
-The output of the specified url must be a text interpretable by JavaScript.
 Furthermore:
 - shader layer class must inherit from `VisualisationLayer`
     - your constructor must pass the received object to the super constructor